 One in eight maths lessons are taught by a teacher not qualified in the subject.

 Nearly one third of the teachers who qualified in the last decade have quit.

 13 per cent of teachers who qualified in 2019 have already gone.

 Managing with fewer staff means we can’t provide enough personal support to your children if they need extra help, or extra provision for children with Special Educational Needs and Disabilities.

-We want the Government to negotiate with us – there is still time to do that before our first day of action on 1 February.
+We want the Government to negotiate with us.
 If they really do care about children’s education, then they should talk to us seriously and make the time to negotiate a settlement.